 If you’re looking for dividend stocks without quite so much risk, the PowerShares S&P 500 High Dividend Low Volatility Portfolio (NYSEARCA:SPHD) is literally designed to provide you with just that.

-The SPHD is another 50-stock portfolio that seeks out dividends not in risky emerging markets, but in the most stable high-yield blue chips the S&P 500 has to offer.
-To do this, the index takes the 75 highest-yielding constituents of the index, with a maximum of 10 stocks in any one particular sector, then takes the 50 stocks with the lowest 12-month volatility from the group.
+The SPHD has a portfolio that seeks out dividends, not in risky emerging markets, but in the most stable high-yield blue chips the S&P 500 has to offer.
+To do this, the index takes the 75 highest-yielding constituents of the index, with a maximum of 10 stocks in any one particular sector, then takes the 51 stocks with the lowest 12-month volatility from the group.

 The main purpose of a fund like SPHD is to create even returns and strong income — something more in line of protection against a down market.
-But it has even managed to clobber SPY (and numerous dividend ETFs) amid a rip-roaring rally.
+But it has even managed to clobber SPY (and numerous dividend ETFs) in the past.

 SPHD is young, but it looks like one of the best index funds on the market.